 Odie Pet Insurance Announces $3 Million Funding Round and Expands Executive Team

-The funding was led by RedBird Capital Partners, a New York City private equity firm with a global footprint.
-The funding will be used for continued investment in technology, product, and marketing — providing a streamlined platform for greater coverage flexibility, stable and predictable annual premiums, and shared values around pet wellness.
+The funding was led by RedBird Capital Partners ("RedBird") and will be used for continued investment in technology, product, and marketing to deliver a streamlined platform for greater coverage flexibility, stable and predictable annual premiums, and shared values around pet wellness.

 In addition, Odie has announced two new members of the executive team, including Debra Hyman as Chief Marketing Officer and Bryant Maroney as Chief Technology Officer.